-There's many things to consider when preparing a home for sale.
+There are many things to consider when preparing a home for sale.
 The main thing is to present your house as a well-cared-for place with no glaring problems.
 You never get a second chance to make a first impression.
-There are some little ways in which you can maximize the instant appeal of your home.
-The effort and expenditure you put into preparing it for sale can be an extremely profitable use of time & money.
+There are some small ways to maximise the instant appeal of your home.
+The effort and expenditure you put into preparing it for sale can be a highly profitable use of time & money.

 Emotional decisions are based on sight, sound and smell.
-Your house must look attractive, the sounds should be unobtrusive and odours should be inoffensive.
+Therefore, your house must look attractive, the sounds should be unobtrusive, and odours should be inoffensive.
 Below are a few easy makeover tactics to help you sell at a premium price.

-- Do a complete spring clean, buy some storage boxes and get rid of all clutter.
+- Do a full spring clean, buy some storage boxes and get rid of all clutter.

 - Scrub walls, skirting boards, floors, tiles, windows, light switches and fixtures.

-- Repair any leaking taps or broken appliances that you wish to include in the sale.
+- Repair any leaking taps or broken appliances you wish to include in the sale.

 - Check that all fittings and fixtures are in good working order.

-- Check that doors, windows, awnings and blinds open and shut properly.
+- Check that doors, windows, awnings and blinds open and shut correctly.

-- Make sure the kitchen, bathroom and laundry areas are spotlessly clean and there are no chipped or broken tiles.
+- Ensure the kitchen, bathroom and laundry areas are spotlessly clean, and there are no chipped or broken tiles.

-- Use your best linen on the beds and best towels in the bathroom.
+- Use your best linen on the beds and the best towels in the bathroom.

 - Replace outdated light fixtures.